Jarimus/BibleTUI/docs/README.md

 ## Upcoming features
 - Switch between users who can have their own list of translations.
 - Implement a proper database instead of simple json files.

+## Contributing
+All help is greatly appreciated!
+Contribute by forking the repo and opening pull requests.

+All pull requests should be submitted to the main branch.

 ![BibleTUI image](BibleTUI.png)